pasdo501/conway-cpp/README.md

 make
 ```

-**NOTE -** This program currently depends on [OpenMP](https://www.openmp.org/), so the compiler needs to support it.
-Additionally, it also depends on [SFML](https://www.sfml-dev.org/index.php) being installed on the system to compile.
+**NOTE -** This program currently depends on [OpenMP](https://www.openmp.org/), so your compiler needs to support it.
+[See a list of supported compilers](https://www.openmp.org/resources/openmp-compilers-tools/).
+Additionally, you will also need [SFML](https://www.sfml-dev.org/index.php) installed on the system to compile - chances are, [it should be trivial if you're on Linux](https://www.sfml-dev.org/tutorials/2.5/start-linux.php).

 ## Usage
 To run the main program: